Terms and Conditions

 c)The assistance program is delivered via a case management process, using a blended career transition management/learning system.

 d)The assistance program contract does not cease until 12 months after commencement of the participant in their new position/or next promotion.

 e)It is the responsibility of the participating person to comply with all assistance program instructions/structures and formats, plus complete all tasks in a timely and accruate manner.

-g)Where a program is funded by a third party (a natural person, any business, organisation corporate entity and/or related third party) the person, entity and/or its responsible officers will provide all reasonable assistance, support, consideration, accurate and salient information to the Company to enable completion of the contract, plus ensure compliance with these Terms and Conditions by all involved parties.
+g)Where a program is funded by a third party (a natural person, any business, organisation corporate entity and/or related third party) the person, entity and/or its responsible officers will provide all reasonable initial and ongoing assistance, support, consideration, accurate and salient information to the Company to enable completion of the contract, plus ensure compliance with these Terms and Conditions by all involved parties.
 If applicable, also provide adequate on-site facilties (including reliable internet access) and safety to the Company and/or its consultants.

 Section 2.
 Commercial Use of Material including, Copyright &/or Third Party enquiry.

-a)The Company does not authorise the use of any textual and/or graphical material on this Site for commercial/non-commercial use, gain or personal reasons under any circumstances.
+a)The Company does not authorise the use of any textual and/or graphical material on the Site for commercial/non-commercial use, gain or personal reasons under any circumstances.
 The Company has developed a range of services, systems and intellectual property that are valuable and remain the sole property of the Company.

 b)All Material, systems and methods on this Site and/or related sites are subject to strict copyright and may not be linked, given or distributed in any format (including "word of mouth") to an unauthorised third party (natural person, organisation and/or corporate entity).